 How Does Udacity Pricing Compare to Other Platforms?

-Most of Udacity’s courses are costly when compared to other e-learning platforms.
+There’s no way around it — Udacity’s subscription is costly when compared to other e-learning platforms.
 However, it’s important to remember that Udacity’s courses are the highest quality you’ll find online, offering in-depth instruction from top organizations like Google and NVIDIA.
 Not only that, the Nanodegree programs consist of a few courses, and the certification you earn at the end has real value in the job market.

 And don’t forget, Udacity does have a selection of free courses that are great for gaining skills while putting you on the path to pursuing a Nanodegree if you decide to continue further.